espadrine/espadrine.github.com/blog/src/recomputing-gpu-performance.md

       <td>  €314 </td><td> 51 </td><td> 360 </td><td> 58 </td>
 </table>

+Thus the RX 7900 XTX is not technically the best TFLOPS per price, as was presumed in Hotz’s [raise announcement][Hotz raised $5M].
+But that metric is not crucial for the purpose of making LLM machines, and purely looking at hardware, that GPU is a fine choice for that, in part because it has a fairer RAM per dollar offer, so that it can hold a large model without needing pricier GPUS, yet likely reaching reasonable inference speeds.

-The other thorns on the side of AMD in AI rear their ugly head:
+The other thorns on the side of AMD in AI, though, rear their ugly heads:
 - [The compilers don’t produce great instructions][microbenchmark];
 - The drivers crash frequently: ML workloads feel experimental;
 - Software adoption is getting there,